Skills for Life and Work

 Why?

-Skills for Your Life will help you address personal and development needs and gain skills and qualifications you need to get a job or progress to higher level education or training.
+Skills for Your Life – helps you address personal development needs and gain the skills and qualifications required to enter employment or further study.

 Smiling male student holding a tablet computer